 About the Show

-Convenience stores fuel America.
-Every day, the $654 billion U.S. fuel and convenience retailing industry serves nearly 165 million consumers.
-From corporate chains with hundreds of stores to the single store that anchors a rural community, Americans from coast to coast rely on this industry to meet their daily needs for meals, snack, beverages, and more.
+Convenience stores fuel our communities.
+Every day, the $705 billion U.S. fuel and convenience retailing industry serves nearly 165 million consumers.
+From corporate chains with hundreds of stores to the single store that anchors a rural town, Americans from coast to coast rely on this industry to meet their daily needs for meals, snack, beverages, and more.

 This podcast is about the outliers.
 Forget the restroom keys attached to hubcaps.
-Yesterday’s dirty, interchangeable convenience store has been replaced by new formats that you actually do want in your backyard—or your nearest interstate exit.
-We tap into that conversation by featuring longform discussions with leading retailers, suppliers, strategists, and observers.
+Yesterday’s dirty, interchangeable convenience store has been replaced by new formats that you actually do want in your backyard—or at least your nearest interstate exit.
+We tap into that conversation by featuring longform discussions, fascinating guests, and thought-provoking innovators.